VeryParadoxical/NS-PythonSource/README.md

 Open the base folder in JetBrains PyCharm.
 This project uses python version 3.7.
 Source files can be accessed via:  source_project -> AssignmentProject -> venv

 This project is intended to be an SMTP server following RFC821.
 You can see the included guide to testing word file for information on how to test the program.
-Currently it only runs on local host and as such you should use PyCharm to run the SMTP Server and then the STMPClient so they can connect to eachother.
+Currently it only runs on local host and as such you should use PyCharm to run the SMTPServer.py and then the SMTPClient.py so they can connect to eachother.